 - Classic car valuation for vintage and classic cars

-Executors and solicitors acting on behalf of the deceased’s estate must have an independent assessment and valuation of art, antiques and personal items in order to comply with Inheritance Tax liability with HM Revenue & Customs.
-Cullen’s Clearances are well-versed in carrying out probate valuations of chattels in accordance with Section 160 of the Inheritance Tax Act 1984 and regularly deal directly with executors to arrange probate valuations on estates.
+Executors and solicitors acting on behalf of the deceased’s estate must have an independent assessment and valuation of art, antiques and personal items to comply with Inheritance Tax liability with HM Revenue & Customs.
+Cullen’s Clearances are well-versed in carrying out probate valuations of chattels following Section 160 of the Inheritance Tax Act 1984 and regularly deal directly with executors to arrange probate valuations on estates.

-Our valuations for Inheritance Tax Assessment list art, antiques, jewellery and general house contents and everything is valued by an experienced dealer with more than 5 years in the trade.
-All valuations are HMRC compliant and probate valuations are prepared professionally and discreetly by our team.
+Our valuations for Inheritance Tax Assessment list art, antiques, jewellery and general house contents and everything is valued by an experienced dealer with more than five years in the trade.
+All valuations are HMRC compliant, and probate valuations are prepared professionally and discreetly by our team.

-If after the valuation, you decide to sell one or more of the items from the estate, we can help you with the process of sale.
-The Cullen’s Clearances team are able to provide a valuation of the items for you and either purchase them from you or take them, on your behalf, to a specialised dealer or auction.
+If, after the valuation, you decide to sell one or more of the items from the estate, we can help you with the process of the sale.
+The Cullen’s Clearances team can provide a valuation of the items for you and either purchase them from you or take them, on your behalf, to a specialised dealer or auction.
 In addition, you may decide to sell the property, in which case, we would recommend Hunters Estate Agents, who are experienced in probate and have RICS accreditation.

-We currently buy in good quality antiques, furniture, collectables, jewellery, electronics, gold and silver.
-Contact our team today to find out how we can help you or alternatively if you have some images of the items please send them via email and we would be able to give you an estimate of value.
+We currently buy good quality antiques, furniture, collectables, jewellery, electronics, gold and silver.
+Contact our team today to find out how we can help you, or if you have some images of the items, please send them via email, and we will be able to give you a quote of value.

-Before you call to arrange clearance, it’s best for you to estimate how much you have to be cleared.
-One of the Cullen’s Clearance Luton trucks would hold the equivalent of one single garage full of items and furniture, which is around 20 cubic yards or 3 builders’ skips.
-If you can estimate how much of the truck your items would fill, we can provide an estimated quote over the phone.
+Before you call to arrange clearance, you should let us know how much needs to be cleared.
+One of our Luton trucks would hold the equivalent of one single garage full of items and furniture, which is around 20 cubic yards or three builders’ skips.
+If you can quote how much of the truck your items would fill, we can provide an accurate quote over the phone.
 Alternatively, one of our team can visit you at the property at your convenience and assess the cost to clear the items that you have.
-We will provide you with a written quote, with no obligation and if you find a cheaper quote, we will do our best to price match.
+We will provide you with a written quote with no obligation, and if you find a cheaper quote, we will do our best to price match.

 When you have decided what to keep, what to sell and what to donate, you should decide which services will be of most use to you: